-It is common cause that the Plaintiffs are relying on the provisions of the Employment Act and are desirous of getting remedies under the said Employment Act.
-It is clear in my mind that under the said Employment Act the court that is competent to deal with complaints under the said Employment Act is the Industrial Relations Court - Section 3 as read with Section 7, 62, 63 and 64 of the Employment Act.
-Indeed, the said Employment

-Act has provided that the Industrial Relations Court is the Court that should entertain and hear applications for the enforcement of the fundamental rights provided for under the said Act No. 16 of 1996.
-Further, the tenor of the provisions of Section 64 as read with Section 65 of the Labour Relations Act are, in my view, a clear testimony of the fact that the High Court will hear labour related matters when such cases are brought before it on appeal from the Industrial Relations Court which has original jurisdiction to hear and determine all labour disputes.
+It is common cause that the Plaintiffs are relying on the provisions of the Employment Act and are desirous of obtaining reliefs under the said Employment Act.
+It is clear in my mind that under the said Employment Act the tribunal that is competent to deal with complaints under the said Employment Act is the Industrial Relations Court.
+This is clear when one reads Section 3, together with Sections 7, 62, 63 and 64, of the Employment Act.
+Indeed, the said Employment Act has provided that the Industrial Relations Court is the Court that should entertain and hear applications for the enforcement of the fundamental rights provided for under the said Act No. 16 of 1996.
+Further, the tenor of the provisions of Section 64 as read with Section 65 of the Labour Relations Act is, in my view, a clear testimony of the fact that the High Court will hear labour related matters when such cases are brought before it on appeal, on a question of law or jurisdiction, from the Industrial Relations Court which has original jurisdiction to hear and determine all labour disputes.
+Furthermore, I adopt the reasoning of my learned brother judge, Honourable Justice Chipeta, in the case of Hyghten Lemani Mungoni -vs- The Registered Trustees of Development of Malawi Traders Trust (Dematt) Civil Cause No 686 of 2001, who opined that labour related disputes should first be taken before the Industrial Relations Court before being brought to the High Court.

-It was argued by learned Counsel Kasambara that the High Court has original unlimited jurisdiction therefore it can hear and determine labour related disputes like the present case.
+It was argued by learned Counsel Kasambara that the High Court has original unlimited jurisdiction therefore it can hear and determine labour related disputes like the present ones.
 I wish to concede that indeed the High Court has such jurisdiction.
-However, it is trite knowledge that only cases that can not be brought before a subordinate court, like the Industrial Relations Court, should be taken before the High Court.
-To do otherwise would mean that the High Court flood gates will be opened so wide and it will be indurated with lots of labour related cases thereby suffocating it and making it fail to deliver on deserving cases that should rightfully be brought before the High Court.
-An instructive case authority on how the High Court should conduct itself if faced with the question of jurisdiction is that of Beatrice Mungomo -vs- Brian Mungomo and Others Matrimonial Cause No. 6 of 1996 where Unyolo, J., as he then was had this to say when dealing with a question of forum of proceedings:-
+However, it is trite knowledge that only those cases that can not be brought before a subordinate court, should be taken before the High Court.
+The Industrial Relations Court is a court subordinate to the High Court - Section 110 of the Republic of Malawi Constitution.
+If we allow that labour related cases should originate in the High Court that would mean that the High Court flood gates will be opened so wide and it will be inundated with endless labour related cases thereby suffocating it and making it fail to deliver justice on, and adjudicate upon, deserving cases that should rightfully be brought before the High Court.
+An instructive case authority on how the High Court should conduct itself if faced with the question that this court is dealing with is that of Beatrice Mungomo -vs- Brian Mungomo and Others Matrimonial Cause No. 6 of 1996 where Unyolo, J., as he then was, had this to say which is illuminating:- inappropriate and wrong for the High Court to proceed and assume jurisdiction over proceedings which fall within the jurisdiction of a subordinate court simply because the High Court has, as we have just seen, unlimited original jurisdiction.
+Such an approach would create confusion, as parties would be left to their whims to bring proceedings willy-nilly in the High Court or in a subordinate court, as they pleased.
+This would also open the flood gates for trivial cases to come before the High Court.
+In short, the High Court should recognise the subordinate courts and decline jurisdiction in matters over which the subordinate courts have jurisdiction unless exceptional circumstances exist which necessitate or require its intervention, that is, the intervention of the High Court.